katekoenigmusic/katekoenigmusic.github.io/README.md

-This is a website for Creature Comforts Records, copyright 2025.
+This is a website for Kate Koenig Music, copyright 2025.